OuhscBbmc/redcap-manual-v1/external/mosio.md

 1. Automated Messaging:

-   * Set up automated messaging sequences
+   * Set up automated messaging sequences.
      (Storylines) for interventions or follow-ups.
    * Configure the timing and content of each message in the sequence.